deep-blue-sea-7/crypto-wallet-extension/README.md

 A crypto wallet web extension that allows a user to create a wallet or connect to an existing wallet, see all their tokens and NFTs, and transfer them to other addresses.

-It does not implement account/password management but instead uses the seed phrase to open an account.
+It does not implement account/password management but instead uses the seed phrase to open any account.

 This repo uses Moralis as the Crypto data provider.
 The app/extension retrieves the following data using Moralis endpoints: